Trade Unionist and Socialist Coalition

-The Trade Unionist and Socialist Coalition (TUSC) is a socialist electoral alliance in Britain.
+The Trade Unionist and Socialist Coalition (TUSC) is a socialist electoral alliance registered as a political party in Britain.
 It was originally launched for the 2010 general election.

 TUSC's co-founder was the RMT union general secretary Bob Crow.
 Members of the PCS, Unison, NEU, UCU, Napo and POA unions are on the steering committee.
 The biggest component section of TUSC was the RMT until they disaffiliated at the 2022 RMT AGM.
 The most prominent participating political groups are the Socialist Party and the Resistance Movement.
 TUSC stood 135 (parliamentary) candidates across England, Wales and Scotland at the 2015 general election and 619 the same day in local government elections.

 The TUSC ceased standing candidates following the election of Jeremy Corbyn as leader of the Labour Party and endorsed his leadership, suspending electoral activity in November 2018.
 Following Corbyn's resignation and succession by Keir Starmer in 2020, the Socialist Party called for the relaunch of the alliance; the TUSC steering committee agreed to resume standing candidates in the 2021 UK local elections.
 It stood further candidates in the 2022 UK local elections, and 40 candidates at the 2024 United Kingdom general election.

 Within two weeks of its announcement, the coalition declared its "full backing" for Corbyn and Zarah Sultana's Your Party initiative.

+Background

+In March 2009, the Socialist Party launched the electoral alliance No2EU to contest the 2009 European Parliament election with Bob Crow as its leader and with participation from the RMT, Communist Party of Britain, and Solidarity.

+In November, the Socialist Party stated it was in talks to create a similar alliance for the 2010 United Kingdom general election and proposed the initial name: "Trade Unionists and Green Socialists Alliance".

+Meanwhile, just after the 2009 European Elections, the Socialist Workers Party, which had not taken part in No2EU but which had itself been part of the Socialist Alliance and the Respect Party, published its "Open Letter to the Left", in which it called for "a united fightback to save jobs and services" and subsequently joined TUSC.

 History

-Foundation

-At the March 2009 Socialist Party congress, RMT executive members Alex Gordon and Brian Denny addressed Socialist Party delegates in an official capacity, outlining the RMT's proposal for workers' slates in the European elections in June.
-At a later congress session this initiative was formally agreed by congress delegates, and No to EU – Yes to Democracy (NO2EU) was formed.
-NO2EU, an electoral alliance, headed by Bob Crow, between the RMT, the Communist Party of Britain and the Socialist Party, subsequently led to the formation of the Trade Unionist and Socialist Coalition.
-The Socialist Party, which had previously participated in the Socialist Alliance and Welsh Socialist Alliance and backed the Campaign for a New Workers' Party, termed No2EU "an important first step towards independent working class political representation", despite criticisms of the name and other minor issues.
-The Socialist Party stated it "would prefer a name that includes 'socialism', for marked ideological contrast to New Labour, and also one that makes it clear that the coalition is a working class alternative."
-Nevertheless, the Socialist Party noted the success of Die Linke in Germany, the New Anticapitalist Party in France and Coalition of the Radical Left in Greece, and emphasized the need for a "genuine socialist alternative" in the European elections.

-After the European elections, in July 2009, the CPB released a statement expressing willingness to continue the No2EU programme and support left-wing alliance candidates in some constituencies, but also called for a vote for Labour Party candidates in others.
-However, on 17 January 2010 the executive committee of the Communist Party declined to formally participate in the coalition.